carpentries-incubator/fair-bio-practice/index.md

 > ## Learning Objectives
 >
-> After following this lesson, learners will:
+> After following this lesson, learners will be able to:
 >
-> * be familiar with the concept of Open Science and Open Research.
+> * explain the elements Open Science movement.
-> * be familiar with FAIR guidelines.
+> * explain the FAIR principles and understand their importance.
-> * understand the FAIR data research data cycle.
+> * plan their own data managment strategy.
-> * be familiar with tools that allow you to implement a FAIR research data cycle.
+> * prepare their data for re-use.
-> * understand the importance of metadata.
+> * aply aproaches and tools into FAIR-ready research data cycle.
-> * understand how implementing these concepts at the beginning of a project will help you save time towards the end of the project cycle.
+> * find suitable resources for delivering Open Science and FAIR data
 >
 {: .objectives }